CipherTheDev/GeoScanner/README.md

 # Remake of Max Mind's old project

-This project is in development, when free i will begin updating each .py file for all security professionals to enjoy a newer pygeoip with a newer documentation!
+This project is in development, when free i will begin updating each .py file for all security professionals to enjoy a newer pygeoip with a newer documentation instead of the new one that requires a license.

 [Constantly updated to a better version]
 ------------------------------------------------------------------------------------------------------------------------------------------